The Caribbean Spectrum Management Conference

 • Spectrum, disaster relief and emergency management

 The Caribbean Spectrum Management Conference is new to the Global Spectrum Series for 2024.
-Taking place in Jamaica as an in-person event, we’re looking forward to this addition to the series!
-Take a look at the highlights video from last year’s Global Spectrum Series to see what we have in store.
+It took place in Jamaica as an in-person event, and has proven to be a valuable addition to the series!
+Take a look at the highlights video from the inaugural Caribbean Spectrum Management Conference.

 Organisers & Partners